 All acquired AE signals were recorded in the PC and were processed with a delay of two seconds compare to each laser pulse without data loss.
 The saved AE signals were recovered and analyzed with our specially developed software one by one according to the time order thus following the actual welding process.
-For quality classification during spot welding, the entire AE signal from each individual pulse was considered as a single momentary welding regime, the recorded AE signals were evidently of a longer duration.
+For quality classification during spot welding, the entire AE signal from each individual pulse was considered as a single momentary welding event and the AE signals from those were processed entirely.
+For SHADOW welding regime, the recorded AE signals were evidently of a longer duration.
 In this case, those signals were scanned with a running window following the process and splitting the AE signals into a sequence of separate patterns.
 The processing procedure that is described below was applied to each of such patterns.
 The typical example of running window processing for SHADOW welding is shown in Fig. 2,a.
 The time span of the running window was estimated empirically during an exhaustive experimental search.
 On the one hand, the shorter time span provided a higher spatial resolution in the localization of the local particularities of the weld joint.
 On the other hand, those were more affected by the noises thus reducing the classification accuracy.
 It was experimentally estimated that the optimal compromise between those contradicting conditions was with the time span of 1 ms. This time span allowed classifying the weld quality for each 0.1 mm of the weld joint.